JannieI/canvas-workstation-V3/src/app/roadmap.md

 15.Import: check security, particularly for the Datasource.
 Also, is the access rights stored with the text file (security risk)?
 Also, can / should it over-write an existing Dashboard - yes, with a warning.
 It must create a Draft version in all cases.
+16.In view-only mode, can open Widget Editor and explore.
+But, cannot save back !
+Can also use Slicers to filter data set, and can add new ones!!

 **Dashboard Tabs**